adon5/fundusCNN/README.md

 Accuracy (% correct):
 (TP + TN) / (TP + TN + FP + FN)

-Optimise sensitivity (recall) for diagnostic scenarios i.e. when a disease is suspected based on prior clinical findings.
-Why?
-Increasing TP rate and decreasing FN rate most important as prior probability is high.
+Optimise sensitivity (recall) for screening scenarios (rule in disease) Why?
+Increasing TP rate and decreasing FN rate most important as prior probability is low.
 False positives not considered in this equation.
 Recall (Sensitivity):
 TP / (TP + FN)

 Precision (PPV):
 TP / (TP + FP)

-Optimise specificity for screening-type scenarios i.e. if this algorithm was widely applied to a low-prevalence disease.
-Why?
-As prior probability is relatively low, decreasing the rate of false positives and maximising true negatives are the goal.
+Optimise specificity for diagnostic scenarios (rule out disease) Why?
+As prior probability is relatively high, decreasing the rate of false positives and maximising true negatives are the goal.
 False negatives not considered in this equation.
 Specificity:
 TN / (TN + FP)